thegetty/quire-docs/content/learn/workflow.md

 <div class="box tip">

-- See our recommended [*Manuscript Prep*](/learn/manuscript-prep/) for information on how to prepare Word documents for a smooth conversion into Markdown.
+- See our recommended [*Manuscript Prep Checklist*](/learn/manuscript-prep/) for information on how to prepare Word documents for a smooth conversion into Markdown.

 </div>